Durreen Shahnaz, Founder and Chairwoman

 Mark is a mentor for iAxil, the venture accelerator and consulting arm of Ascendas, and is an active investor in small businesses, including social enterprises.
 Mark holds a Bachelor of Commerce from the University of Melbourne, a Graduate Diploma in Applied Finance, and is a qualified Chartered Accountant.

-Angela is Director, Finance and Administration at IIX and Shujog.
+Angela is Director, Strategic Planning and Finance at IIX and Shujog.

 Angela most recently spent three years working at the United Nations Headquarters in New York City where she was involved in the planning and proposal of various programmes and budgets for the approval of the United Nations General Assembly.
 Prior to that, she spends 12 years as a finance professional, specializing in initial public offerings, acquisitions and commercial finance in Asia.
 She was vice-president for corporate finance in a medical device company where she was the core team that listed the company on the stock exchange of Singapore and was involved in several acquisitions across Asia including a US$50m joint-venture acquisition in China.